The Travel Money Guide to Currency in Hungary

 There are so many things to do and see in Hungary like visiting the great hall market in Budapest, bathing in the hot mineral baths at Miskolc-tapolca or a taking a boat cruise down the Danube river.
 But it isn’t a budget destination and to get the most out of your trip, it’s a good idea to learn everything you can about the local currency and payment options before you go.

-Learn more about the Hungarian Forint, how to get your hands on it for the best value and more in our Currency in Hungary guide.
+Learn more about the currency in Hungary, how to get your hands on it for the best value.
+Read on to find out:

 What Currency is Used in Hungary?